isabella232/ReconAndDiscovery/Progress.md

 For the moment, I've changed the area that is generated to be that of AbandonedCastle, but it might be a good idea to see if we can't re-use AbandonedColony somehow.

+#### Holo Emitter
+It looks like there was a weird condition regarding the CompOsiris and whether it should transfer the pawn back to the emitter or whether it should ressurect it.
+I side-stepped it by just always resurrecting it, but I suppose I might have removed it being teleported back to the emitter if the hologram dies.
+Also, when it was resurrecting pawns as holograms, it was trying to use the Corpse's position to spawn the hologram even though the Corpse didn't exist anymore, which prevented the spawn all together

 ## Things to Revert
  * In `IncidentWorker_OsirisCasket.GetPsychicPawn` I removed the need for one of your pawns to be Psychic so I could test it more easily